pedrommaiaa/Flow/README.md

 ## Usage

-`make flow` to create the compiler
+- `make flow` to create the compiler.
-`./flow file1` to test the compiler
+- `./flow file1` to test the compiler.
-`make tests` to execute tests
+- `make tests` to execute tests.
-`make clean` to clean up everything
+- `make clean` to clean up everything.